Klipper3d/klipper/docs/Measuring_Resonances.md

 ### Wiring

-An ethernet cable with shielded twisted pairs (cat5e or better) is recommended for signal integrety over a long distance.
+An ethernet cable with shielded twisted pairs (cat5e or better) is recommended for signal integrity over a long distance.
 If you still experience signal integrity issues (SPI/I2C errors), shorten the cable.

 Connect ethernet cable shielding to the controller board/RPI ground.